XML Component Settings

 After you add an XML component to the mapping area, you can configure its settings in the Component Settings dialog box (see screenshot below).
 You can open the Component Settings dialog box in one of the following ways:

-•Select the component in the mapping and click Properties in the Component menu.
+•By selecting the component in the mapping and clicking Properties in the Component menu

 The available settings are described in the subsections below.